hai-vr/pristine-listing-action/README.md

 ### Example

-Repositories are defined in the `input.json` file.
+Repositories are defined in a file called `input.json` at the root of the repository.

+You can find an example in the [input.example.json](input.example.json) file, which needs to be renamed.

 Look at the workflow of [hai-vr/vpm-listing](https://github.com/hai-vr/vpm-listing/blob/main/.github/workflows/build-listing.yml) for an example of a repository that uses this.

 ### Settings